 Dividends or capital gains earned within a Fundrise IRA will not be subject to income taxes.
 The only time a taxable event occurs within a retirement account is when funds are disbursed out of the account.

-Any contributions to a traditional IRA within a tax year may qualify as a tax deduction.
-This will depend on your household income level.
+Additionally, any annual contributions to a traditional IRA qualify as a tax deduction.
+Of course, this depends on your total household income level for the year.

 If you are ready to start filing your taxes, you can file your federal return for free using E-File!